The Electric Fuel Cost Adjustment Clause: Balancing Risk and Fairness

 Thanks for reading!
 I welcome your suggestions for future topics and am always eager to provide insights on pressing industry issues.
 My goal is to be a trusted resource for utilities and electric cooperatives navigating today's challenges.

-Russ Hissom, CPA is a principal of Utility Accounting & Rates Specialists a firm that provides power and utility cost of service and rate studies, expert witness, and consulting services, and online/on-demand courses on accounting, rates, FERC/RUS construction accounting, financial analysis, and business process improvement services.
-Russ was a partner in a national accounting and consulting firm for 20 years.
-He works with electric investor-owned and public power utilities, electric cooperatives, broadband providers, and gas, water, and wastewater utilities.
-His goal is to share industry best practices to help your business perform effectively and efficiently and meet the challenges of the changing power and utilities industry.
+Russ Hissom, CPA is a principal at Utility Accounting & Rates Specialists, a firm providing FERC/RUS construction and work order accounting consulting, cost of service and rate studies, and online courses on accounting, cost-of-service, and FERC/RUS construction accounting.
+He works with investor-owned and public power utilities, electric cooperatives, broadband providers, and gas, wastewater, and water utilities.

 The material in this article is for informational purposes only and should not be taken as legal or accounting advice provided by Utility Accounting & Rates Specialists, LLC.
 You should seek formal advice on this topic from your accounting or legal advisor.